devLusk/flashdrive-tool/README.md

    ```bash
    cd path/to/project_directory
    ```
-2. Run the main script:
+2. Run the main script to open the GUI:
    ```bash
    ./run.sh
    ```
-3. Follow the interactive menu to:
+3. Use the graphical interface to:
    - **Option 1**: Format a USB drive by selecting a disk, partition, file system, and volume label.
    - **Option 2**: Create a bootable USB by providing the path to an ISO file and selecting a disk.
    - **Option 3**: List all detected disks and partitions.